wojciechczyz/OAuth2Handson/README.md

 # 7. Hands on - Setting setting up OAuth2 servers

-Load code (and this readme file) on your machine:
+Load code (and this readme file) on your machine, also open the link in browser:

 ```
 git clone https://github.com/wojciechczyz/OAuth2Handson.git
 cd OAuth2Handson
 ```
-Open the above link in browser

 Add new configuration line to your hosts file to resolve webserver to 127.0.0.1: